-Dimensions addressed in the tools for analysing the process
+3.2 Dimensions addressed in the tools for analysing the process

-The targeting process was carried out in two (2) stages: community-based targeting and the socio-economic survey ; eBased on the analysis of targeting methods combining these two approaches, the individual interview guides and focus groups address the following dimensions
+The targeting process was carried out in two (2) stages: community-based targeting and the socio-economic survey. eBased on the analysis of targeting methods combining these two approaches, the individual interview guides and focus groups address the following dimensions

 With the state actors, designers of the RNU, the questions will be oriented on :

-Governance of the design : Le choice of targeting methods.Who are the actors in the design and what is the technical contribution of each?
+Governance of the design (choice of targeting methods):Who are the actors in the design and what is the technical contribution of each?
 Are the targeting methods adapted to the particularities of the contexts (here taking into account the pastoral context) ?
 Adaptation to local criteria (understood as criteria that characterise local poverty and vulnerability)?
 Assess how the degree of complexity of each method is envisaged, anticipated and managed during formulation?

-Governance of implementation: Lthe procedures for mobilising and/or recruiting the staff used (selection and monitoring committee) for targeting?
+Governance of implementation: What are the procedures for mobilising and/or recruiting the staff used (selection and monitoring committee) for targeting?
 What are the procedures for technical and ethical training of staff?
-What are the contrôle?proceduresIs the method consistent with the constraints of the local environment?
+What are the monitoring procedures?
+Is the method consistent with the constraints of the local environment?
 What are the decision-making spaces/places in the different targeting processes?
 Who is involved?
 Who is not?
 Are all identified sites/villages effectively targeted and surveyed?
 Are there any neighbourhoods / hamlets within the villages that are omitted?

 Governance of community involvement (especially pastoral): How are communities involved in the targeting process?
 What is the role of elites in the targeting process ?
 To what extent is the community approach and the involvement of community leaders and authorities effective?
-What place isoctroyée women and potentially marginalised groups (social castes, specific ethnic groups, etc.) in the targeting process?
+What place is given to women and potentially marginalised groups (social castes, specific ethnic groups, etc.) in the targeting process?

 With relevant local stakeholders and resource persons, questions will be directed to these dimensions (idem, Escot, 2018):